 Sources of personal data processed, lawful reason and purpose for processing personal data

-The controller processes personal data that you have provided to it or personal data that it has obtained on the basis of your questionnaire and that is necessary to obtain more detailed information about the wedding or to fulfil the contract concluded between you and the controller.
+The controller processes personal data that you have provided to it or personal data that it has obtained on the basis of the completion of your questionnaire and that are necessary to obtain more detailed information about the wedding or to fulfil the contract concluded between you and the controller.

 Processing and retention period of personal data

 for the period necessary to exercise the rights and obligations arising from the contractual relationship between you and the Operator and to exercise claims arising from these contractual relationships (for a period of 5 years from the termination of the contractual relationship),

 for as long as the consent to the processing of personal data for the purposes of marketing and protection of property and health of persons located in the monitored premises of the Operator, promotion of the premises and events in the premises of the Operator is withdrawn, for a maximum of 10 years, if the personal data are processed on the basis of consent.
 After the expiry of the retention period, the Controller shall delete the personal data.

 The lawful reason for processing personal data is: